kimyearho/Metube-electron/README.md

 ### Feature
 "Metube" is simple and very fast.
 While basic search lookup is network dependent, collection management is very fast because it uses IndexedDB

-### Open source?
-After the 1.3 version is updated, we will start preparing to open the source in earnest.
-Many developers are interested in contributing.

 ### Publish
 https://electronjs.org/apps/metube